 Coaching

-Connor Kohls has been the Columbus Grove head varsity basketball coach for one year.
-He is married to his wife, Melany, and they have two kids, Decker and Sawyer.
-Throughout his coaching career at Columbus Grove Kohls has coached fifth grade, freshman, and junior varsity.
-Kohls is a CGHS alumni, where played basketball and football.
-After high school, he played basketball at Heidelberg University and got a degree in middle school education at OSU-Lima.
-His goal for his team is to compete night in and night out, and play their best basketball and the end of the season to make a tournament run.
-His advice would be to “Compete in everything that you do, whether that be school, sports, music, video games, etc. Always strive to be the best possible version of yourself” You can contact Coach Kohls at cg_kohls@cg.noacsc.org
+Connor Kohls has been the Columbus Grove head Varsity Basketball Coach for two years.
+He is married to his wife, Melany and they have two kids.
+Throughout his coaching career at Columbus Grove, Kohls has coached 5th Grade, Freshmen and Junior Varsity.
+Kohls is a CGHS alumni, where he played basketball and football.
+After high school, he played basketball at Heidelberg University and got a degree in Middle School Education at OSU-Lima.
+His goal for his team is to compete night in and night out, and play their best basketball at the end of the season to make a tournament run.
+His advice would be to “Compete in everything that you do, whether that be school, sports, music, video games, etc. Always strive to be the best possible version of yourself”.
+You can contact Coach Kohls at ckohls@cgbulldogs.org.

 Brayden Sautter has been the head varsity baseball coach for two years.
 In 2021, his team won the program’s first tournament game since 2014.
 In high school, Sautter played varsity baseball and basketball for all four years.
 He then attended Bluffton University, where he played one year of college baseball.
 He received his Bachelor’s degree in sports management, while minoring in coaching, business administration, and economics.
 He is currently in his last semester at Bowling Green, where he is getting his M. Ed. in sports administration.
 In addition to coaching baseball, Sautter is a graduate assistant at the Perry Field House at BGSU and an OHSAA varsity basketball official.
 One of his goals this season is to win 16 or more games and a sectional title.
 He wants his players to better their performance, but also themselves, leaving a positive impact on society.
 As for the program, Sautter wants it to become a model of consistency that other teams will want to emulate.
 His advice would be to “cherish every day and every game like it could be your last,” and “don’t let the fear of failure prevent you from trying.”
 You can contact Coach Sautter at saubma3@gmail.com.